 8. Milwaukee Public Museum

 Overnights at the Milwaukee Public Museum give families a chance to explore the museum in the dark in themed overnights.
-Available for children 6 to 12 and their parents, overnights at the MPM begin at 7 p.m. and end at 8 a.m. the next morning on select Fridays throughout the year.
+Available for children 6 to 12 and their parents, overnights at the MPM begin at 6 p.m. and end at 8 a.m. the next morning on select Fridays throughout the year.
 Included in the $47 price per person are educator-led activities, a planetarium show, self-guided flashlight tours, discovery hunts, access to museum exhibits, and an all-day museum admission for the following day.
-Admission is $42 per person for groups of 15 or more.
+Admission is $60 per person.
 A light evening snack and breakfast are also provided.

 9. Cincinnati Museum Center

-Join the Cincinnati Museum Center for its popular Cave Overnight or Explore!
-Overnight programs!
-The Cave program takes kids on a journey through the center's limestone and ice caves, introducing animals, playing games and making crafts.
-The Explore!
-Overnight program gives visitors a chance to explore the museum on their own, as well as interact with instructors at specific areas.
-Overnights begin at 7 p.m. and last until 10 a.m.
-Both programs are $28 per person and include an Omnimax movie the following morning.
+Join the Cincinnati Museum Center for its popular overnight programs.
+Children ages 6 to 14 can explore the museum on their own, as well as interact with instructors at specific areas.
+Themes include Dinosaurs, LEGO, Super Friends, and Into the Wild.
+Overnights begin at 7 p.m. and last until 10 a.m., starting at $30 per person with an Omnimax movie the following morning.